Helen Singer Kaplan: Sex research and therapy

 A psychologist and psychiatrist by training, Kaplan viewed human sexual response as a triphasic phenomenon, consisting of separate—but interlocking—phases: desire, arousal, and orgasm.
 She concluded that "desire" phase disorders are the most difficult to treat, being associated with deep-seated psychological difficulties.

 Kaplan wrote extensively on the treatment of sexual dysfunctions, integrating other methods with principles of psychotherapy.
 As did many other experts in her field, Kaplan believed that sexual difficulties typically had superficial origins.
 She suggested that premature ejaculation occurred if the subject did not have voluntary control over when he ejaculated, and that coitally anorgasmic women should not necessarily be thought of as having a problem.

 Kaplan always encouraged people to enjoy having sex as much as possible.
 However, since the epidemic of AIDS into the United States from 1981 into the 1990s, she added the caveat: "If you aren't extremely careful, it can kill you."
 Kaplan commented that she "absolutely hate[s] having to say that. [...]
 I have spent my whole life devising solutions to people's problems, telling them that sex is not dirty or harmful, but a natural function.
 And now I have to tell them, 'Hey, look out.
 You could die.'"
 Two of her disciples are Ruth Westheimer and Hans-Werner Gessmann, a German psychologist and psychotherapist, he introduced 1976 in the Psychotherapeutic Institute Bergerhausen her sexual therapy approaches in conjunction with the humanistic psychodrama and hypnosis in Germany.

 Personal life

 Kaplan was married twice.
 In 1953, she married psychiatrist Harold Kaplan.
 They had three children, Phillip Kaplan, Peter Kaplan, and Jennifer Kaplan-D'Addio, before divorcing in 1968.
 (He would later marry actress Nancy Barrett).
-Her second husband was Toys "R" Us founder Charles Lazarus.
-She died of cancer at the age of 66.
+In addition, she was survived not only by her children, but also by both her second husband Toys "R" Us founder Charles Lazarus and her grandchildren Alexander D'Addio and Wildon Kaplan.In 1995, she died of cancer at the age of 66.